wise-old-owl/pypi_package/README.md

 # pypi_package
-A python package for learning from the Wise Old Owl
+A package for learning python from Wise Old Owl - WOO!